 Workers are monitored adequately when the site has a robust dosimetry program.
-A robust dosimetry program involves a demonstrated quality control/assurance program for dosimetry, procedures or policies on who is assigned a dosimeter and the frequency of the monitoring, investigation of anomalous results, investigation of missing results, and retrievable records.
-The use of dosimetry should be reviewed for the site across the history of the site and will be discussed in the site-specific TBD or site profile.
+A robust dosimetry program involves a demonstrated quality control and quality assurance program for dosimetry procedures and policies in terms of who is assigned a dosimeter, the frequency of the monitoring, investigation of anomalous results, investigation of missing results, and retrievable records.
+The use of dosimetry should be reviewed for the site across the history of the site and is discussed in the site profile.

-In general, external monitoring data that has been collected since the implementation of 10CFR835, "Occupational Radiation Protection" (issued in 1993 and implemented in the following few years) represent adequate monitoring.
-Monitoring in the "835" era is generally considered adequate because the regulations and implementing standards and guides for 10CFR835 established a consistent, DOE-complex wide program in line with what NIOSH considers a robust dosimetry program.
+In general, external monitoring data that has been collected since the implementation of 10 CFR Part 835, "Occupational Radiation Protection" (issued in 1993 and implemented in the following few years), are considered adequate.
+Monitoring in the "835" era is generally considered adequate because the regulations and implementing standards and guides for 10 CFR Part 835 established a consistent DOE-complex wide program in line with what NIOSH considers a robust dosimetry program.

-Accreditation of a site dosimetry program in accordance with the DOE Laboratory Accreditation Program or the National Voluntary Laboratory Accreditation Program indicates that the site program has been reviewed for and demonstrated quality control and quality assurance for the measurement of dose by the dosimeters.
-In these situations, the dosimetry data likely can be used as the basis for external radiation dose reconstruction (i.e., to compute the annual dose for the worker for each year of covered employment); that is, no adjustments are required other than incorporation of missed dose and conversion to organ dose.
+Accreditation of a site dosimetry program in accordance with the DOE Laboratory Accreditation Program or the National Voluntary Laboratory Accreditation Program indicates the site program has been reviewed for and has demonstrated quality control and quality assurance for the measurement of dose by the dosimeters.
+In these situations, the dosimetry data can usually be used as the basis for external radiation dose reconstruction (i.e., to compute the annual dose for each year of covered employment); that is, no adjustments are required other than incorporation of missed dose and conversion to organ dose.

 For adequately monitored workers, the associated uncertainty should be assumed to be normally distributed unless indicated otherwise in the site profile.
-For overestimate or underestimate reconstructions, the dose distribution can be considered a constant (point estimate) which results in an IREP input of only one parameter.
+For overestimate or underestimate reconstructions, the dose distribution can be considered a constant (point estimate), which results in an IREP input of only one parameter.
 For conservatism, a multiplicative factor may be applied to the assigned dose in lieu of uncertainty for an overestimate and not accounted for in an underestimate.